-THROTTLE SWITCH- The throttle switch (fig. 22-3) is used to control engine RPM .There are 2 settings that are controlled by the switch, high and low, with a RPM range of 800 to 2500.
+THROTTLE SWITCH- The throttle switch (fig. 22-3) is used to control engine RPM .There are 2 settings that are controlled by the switch, high and low, with a RPM range of 800 to 1900.

 The buttons on the side of the hydrostatic lever (fig. 22-4) are to control the speed ranges within the RPM setting.

-For more information on the throttle controls, refer to OPERATING SYSTEMS section B on the hydrostatic drive system.
+For more information on the throttle controls, refer to OPERATING SYSTEMS section B.